jango-blockchained/library/README.md

 # ZXing

+Looking for an actively maintained barcode scanning library with commercial support?
+Check out [STRICH](https://strich.io/) – Barcode Scanning for Web Apps.

 ## Project in Maintenance Mode Only

+> [!WARNING]
-The project is in maintenance mode, meaning, changes are driven by contributed patches.
+> The project is in maintenance mode, meaning, changes are driven by contributed patches.
-Only bug fixes and minor enhancements will be considered.
-The Barcode Scanner app can no longer be published, so it's unlikely any changes will be accepted for it.
+> Only bug fixes and minor enhancements will be considered.
+The Barcode Scanner app can
+> no longer be published, so it's unlikely any changes will be accepted for it.
-There is otherwise no active development or roadmap for this project.
+> There is otherwise no active development or roadmap for this project.
 It is "DIY".

 ### Runs on your favorite ECMAScript ecosystem